ConnorWiseman/one/README.md

 * Functions must be short, but readable: include spaces
 * Prefer pure functions where possible
 * Semicolons are prohibited
+* All code must run in strict mode

 ## Demonstration